DesigningPatterns/hanna/README.markdown

     [sudo] hanna --gems haml will_paginate

+Hanna also can be used with standard rdoc options:
+    --inline-source -T hanna

 ## A work in progress

 Hanna is far from done, but it is the first RDoc template that's actually